titon/toolkit/docs/en/development/js.md

             <td>jQuery</td>
             <td rowspan="2">
                 Position the element relative to another element.
-                <code>position</code> may be any combination of top, bottom, left, right, and center, in camel case format.
+                <code>position</code> may be any combination of top, bottom, left, right, and center, in dashed format.
                 <code>relativeTo</code> may either be an element or event (used with <code>isMouse</code> for mouse following).
                 <code>baseOffset</code> may be an object with default left and top values.
                 When set to true, <code>isMouse</code> will re-position the element based on mouse cursor dimensions.
+                If the element falls outside of the viewport, it will be re-positioned by altering the position class name.
             </td>
         </tr>
         <tr>